 Equally comfortable in trial court, Stephen has been hired to lead cases from start to finish, or to parachute in before trial to handle critical issues with an eye to appeal.
 Skills he learned in college as an improv-comedy actor (of questionable talent) and in high-school debate as an extemporaneous speaker continue to serve him well before trial judges and juries.
 He has tried multiple cases to verdict in state and federal court.

 Stephen is committed to ensuring that the law serves social justice.
 He serves on the Executive Committee of the Board of Legal Services of Greater Miami, Inc. He is proud to have partnered with the ACLU on marriage-equality in Florida, obtaining a hard-fought ruling in 2015 that declared Florida’s ban on same-sex marriage unconstitutional.
 Stephen has also become a sought-out advisor to Democratic campaigns on Florida voting-rights issues and litigation strategy.
 He was appointed to serve as Florida State Counsel to the Obama campaigns in 2008 and 2012 and the Biden campaign in 2020.

-He joined the firm in 2001 after serving as a Trial Attorney at the U.S. Department of Justice in Washington.
-He had the honor of serving as a law clerk to Judge Rosemary Barkett on the U.S. Court of Appeals for the Eleventh Circuit and Judge Mark Wolf of the U.S. District Court for the District of Massachusetts.
+Before returning to Miami and joining the firm in 2001, Stephen served as a Trial Attorney at the U.S. Department of Justice in Washington, D.C. and served as a law clerk to Judge Rosemary Barkett on the U.S. Court of Appeals for the Eleventh Circuit and Judge Mark Wolf of the U.S. District Court for the District of Massachusetts.
 He is a graduate of Harvard College (A.B., magna cum laude) and Harvard Law School (J.D., cum laude).
-He studied for a year in England in England as a Rotary Foundation Ambassadorial Scholar and was the salutatorian of Miami-Palmetto Senior High School.
+He studied for a year in England as a Rotary Foundation Ambassadorial Scholar and was the salutatorian of Miami-Palmetto Senior High School in 1988.